 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Dyker Heights Northeast neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 96.3% of all American neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Dyker Heights Northeast neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Dyker Heights Northeast neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 10.1% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.6% of all neighborhoods in America.

 Did you know that the Dyker Heights Northeast neighborhood has more Asian and South American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 67.2% of this neighborhood's residents have Asian ancestry and 11.3% have South American ancestry.